Understanding Bible Covenants! Part 5 Until Death Separates Me from Thee!

 Isa 54:4 Fear not; for thou shalt not be ashamed: neither be thou confounded; for thou shalt not be put to shame: for thou shalt forget the shame of thy youth, and shalt not remember the reproach of thy widowhood any more.

-Many marriage vows today include a statement, “till death do us part” in the wedding vows.
-Wedding vows are covenant words of commitment to each other.
-We can clearly see from the Bible that death represents a termination of a covenant relationship.
-If one spouse dies, the other is said to be free to marry another.
-So death is a dividing point.
-It represents a separation of the two that were said to one when they were joined in covenant.
-We can therefore easily understand why the Heavenly Jerusalem is called a widow and why God did this.
-God would have been one with this spiritual city.
-So God could not have punished Satan without punishing himself along with Satan.
-When a husband abuses his wife, he is abusing himself because she is his body, they are one flesh.
 God found himself with a problem that needed to be resolved.
-Without the law of divorce how did God terminate his covenant marriage with Satan and his angelic beings?
-I really hope you are seeing this spiritual reality.
-Death is a legitimate separation for a covenant.
+Without the law of divorce how did God terminate His covenant marriage with Satan and his evil angelic beings?
+I really hope we are seeing this spiritual reality.
+Death is a legitimate separation for every covenant.
 Because Christ died, we died.
 Why was it necessary to be born again?
 To be born again represents another new beginning and an opportunity for a fresh start.
 Jesus was called the first born from the dead, so being the firstborn He is the head of this new family.
 Jesus now had preeminence over all other spiritual beings.
-Where Satan use to be one with the Father, he is no longer in covenant with God because of the death of Jesus Christ.
-Since we were also crucified with Christ, we are no longer in covenant with death or hell or Satan, either.
+In heaven Lucifer/Satan use to be the one with the Father, but he is now no longer in covenant with God because of the death of Jesus Christ.
+Since we were also crucified with Christ, we too are no longer in covenant with death, hell or Satan, either.
 The work of God was full and comprehensive.
-By Jesus being crucified on the cross, God accomplished salvation for us, payment for sin, reconciliation of our relationship with God and the termination of our and His relationship with Satan.
-God is so much smarter than we are and if you can see these things that I just described to you, you will increase your understand of the Word of God by leaps and bounds above where you use to be.
+By Jesus being crucified on the cross, God accomplished 1) salvation for us, 2) the full payment for sin past, present and future, 3) reconciliation of our relationship with God and 4) the termination of our and His former flesh covenant relationship with Satan.
+God is so much smarter than we are and if we can see these things that was just described, we will increase our understanding of the Word of God by leaps and bounds above where we use to be.

 Jesus said if you continue in my Word, then you will be my disciples and then you will know the truth and then Jesus said the “truth” that you “know” will set you free.
 I pray that the eyes of your understanding will be enlightened in the knowledge of Him.